 Your website or blog site will create a platform for you to showcase your skills and sample works.
 It could be an online business card.

-In your website you can showcase people what you have achieved, add samples of previous works, summarise your achievements and even add a call to action.
+In your website, you can showcase people what you have achieved, add samples of previous works, summarise your achievements and even add a call to action.

-You should also add a blog page where you can share your ideas and invite viewers to discuss about topics relevant to your services.
+You should also add a blog page where you can share your ideas and invite viewers to discuss topics relevant to your services.